ibm-cloud-docs/vpc/lb-overview.md

 Use the assigned FQDN to send traffic to the private application load balancer to avoid connectivity problems to your applications during system maintenance or scaling down activities.
 {: important}

-## Choosing an application load balancer
-{: #choosing-application-load-balancer}

-If you have public and private workloads and layer 7 traffic, use an application load balancer.

 ## Load-balancing methods
 {: #load-balancing-methods}